 But I finally got through the block the hard way — by realizing that I had to let my protagonist mostly fail and another character mostly succeed.
 And a third character — the reason I was inspired to write the book in the first place — him I had to let fall down and keep falling.
 I cried as I wrote the real ending.
 That’s probably a good sign.

 The point of this post, and my website, is to find secret passageways into your work by changing your position and viewpoint.
 I imagine that our minds are like houses, and we travel around from room to room (a puny metaphor—one room might be the entire continent of Asia, perhaps—) as our mood and experiences dictate.
 A work of art is much the same.
 If you can’t get in through a door, you need to peek in a window.
 Or slip a note under the door.
 Or slither down the chimney like the Grinch.
 Sometimes if you glance at something from the side without realizing what you’re looking at, you’ll see it differently.

 13. So my last suggestion is to try the suggestion that most interested you (and gave you a thrill of hope), but only AFTER doing the suggestion that most made you cringe.

 Yup.
 It might be the outline.
 Sorry.
 Getting through WBS is about doing something differently than the last twenty thousand times you did it.
 Thereby making yourself saner.
 You can get through this block!
 I did.
-And all of these techniques will make you a better writer, even if they don’t all work for your specific strains.
+And all of these techniques will make you a better writer.

 Remember, when it’s dark outside, a window becomes a mirror.
 If the view is blocked, looking inward and working on yourself as a writer will keep you serving your highest purpose.